The Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel

 © Johan Jarnestad/The Royal Swedish Academy of Sciences

-The Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel 2024 is awarded to Daron Acemoglu, Simon Johnson and James Robinson “for studies of how institutions are formed and affect prosperity.”
+The Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel 2024 is awarded to Daron Acemoglu, Simon Johnson and James A. Robinson “for studies of how institutions are formed and affect prosperity.”

 The laureates have contributed innovative research about what affects countries’ economic prosperity in the long run.
 Their insights regarding how institutions influence prosperity show that work to support democracy and inclusive institutions is an important way forward in the promotion of economic development.

-Daron Acemoglu, Simon Johnson and James Robinson
+Daron Acemoglu, Simon Johnson and James A. Robinson

-Daron Acemoglu, Simon Johnson and James Robinson.
+Daron Acemoglu, Simon Johnson and James A. Robinson.

 Ill.
 Niklas Elmehed © Nobel Prize Outreach